robmifsud/morph-class/README.md

 Supervisor: Joseph Bonello

-Code used for the development of GalaxyZoo2 images morphological classification.
+Code used for the development of galaxy morphology classification.
 Developed as part of a Final Year Project for B.Sc.
 IT - Software Development at the University of Malta

 ## Datasets